Gaining Work Experience Through Berklee Valencia’s Internship Program

 “My role consists in researching brand and music partnerships with companies like Uber, Visa, Cal Jam Festival, and Citi.
 I am also developing a final internship project which consists in partnering an artist and a brand, and planning all sorts sponsorship activations.
 We are going to pitch this final project to everyone in the company as a final evaluation, and if successful, they might actually put it forward,” she says.

-Artur Melo e Castro, from the same master’s degree program, is a data analytics intern at Red Bull in Austria, where he started in mid-May and will finish in mid November.
+Artur Melo e Castro, from the same master’s degree program, is a data analyst at Red Bull in Austria, a job he landed after completing an internship at the company from mid-May until mid-November this year.
 “I take big data and transform it into concise business recommendations.
 This process usually involves collecting, cleaning, transforming, and modeling data, and building reports with useful conclusions and insights that will support management’s decision making, in this case, regarding online business development,” he says.

 At the center of the picture, Melo e Castro attends a prototypes presentation as part of the graduate program: